ccoutant/dwarf-locations/024-revise-operations.md

 >    →  *stack result by agreement*
 >

-**NOTE FOR DISCUSSION** What type does it push on the stack.
-It isn't clear to me from the operation description.
-Presumably it is the same as the formal parameter to which it is applied.
-This operator doesn't make sense to me for different reasons than the problems that Tony has with it.

 > `DW_OP_extended` ([ULEB] extended opcode)
 >
 >    *stack effects defined by extended operation*